SerratedGraph77/CS-4374-Intro-to-Machine-Learning/README.md

 Repository for Introduction to Machine Learning at UTD

 ## Machine Learning Portfolio
-This is a description of machine learning in my terms [Here is a link to the document](https://github.com/SerratedGraph77/CS-4374-Intro-to-Machine-Learning/blob/main/Machine%20Learning%20Portfolio.pdf)
+This is a description of machine learning in my own terms.
+[Here is a link to the document](https://github.com/SerratedGraph77/CS-4374-Intro-to-Machine-Learning/blob/main/Machine%20Learning%20Portfolio.pdf)

 ## Program 1